stealjs/steal/docs/module-npm.md

 Used to determine which algorithm is used to look up packages.

-The default algorithm is `flat`. **We assume that you are using NPM 3 or higher.** See [here](https://github.com/npm/npm/releases/tag/v3.0.0) more about the flat file structure of NPM 3.
+The default algorithm is `flat`. **We assume that you are using npm 3 or higher.** See [here](https://github.com/npm/npm/releases/tag/v3.0.0) more about the flat file structure of npm 3.

-If you are using NPM 2 your dependencies of `node_modules` will be nested.
+If you are using npm 2 your dependencies of `node_modules` will be nested.
 StealJS can handle the lookup by setting `npmAlgorithm` to `nested`.

 ```js
 {